Our Pupils’ perspective

 Subject Leader

-Mrs Alli has recently become the PSHEC lead.
-Over the past few months she has been developing her role within school whilst promoting the continuation of the Jigsaw curriculum.
-She particularly enjoyed working with teachers to plan events during Anti-Bullying week and believes this is an important area to develop within our school for our children.
-Mrs Alli is a member of the PSHE association and has completed her mental health first aid training.
+Miss Sillitoe has recently become the PSHEC lead.
+She is looking forward to developing her role within school whilst promoting the continuation of the Jigsaw curriculum.
+She particularly enjoys working with teachers to plan events during Anti-Bullying week and believes this is an important area to develop within our school for our children.
+This year we are launching MyHappyMind across school to support children when developing their mental wellbeing.
+We are looking forward to sharing the science and technology with the children, to help them develop lifelong habits to thrive.

 Subject Intent